 We focus on a relatively small number of the brightest young women with leadership potential and we support that potential.

 We run two residential leadership centers for young university women in Cambodia, and a leadership training program in Malaysia for young professional women from the ten ASEAN countries across Southeast Asia.

 Harpswell graduates include doctors, lawyers, journalists, pharmacists, chemists, midwives, psychologists, social workers, engineers, teachers, professors, government staff, bankers, architects, business entrepreneurs and NGO executives.

-of alumnae have master’s degrees
+of alumnae have or will soon obtain graduate degrees

 of alumnae feel that Harpswell has helped them become a leader